Rusamus/word2context/README.md

     ├── .gitignore
     └── requirements.txt

-To run the project, make sure you have installed the required packages from requirements.txt.
-You can install them using the following command: pip install -r requirements.txt
+To run the project, first make sure you have installed the required packages from requirements.txt.
+You can install them using the following command:

+pip install -r requirements.txt

-Then, you can run the main.py script as follows: python src/main.py
+After installing the required packages, you can run the main.py script as follows:

+python src/main.py

-To run the inference script, simply execute the following command: python src/inference.py
+To run the inference script, simply execute the following command:

+python src/inference.py